SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 His power numbers allowed him to rack up all kinds of awards, including being voted the Most Valuable Player seven times (the next closest is 3 times).

-However, mystery and doubt followed him for years during his career afterward, as many speculated that he was using performance-enhancing drugs as he bulked up quite a bit over a short period of time.
+However, mystery and doubt followed him for years during his career afterward, as many speculated that he was using performance-enhancing drugs as he bulked up quite a bit over a short period.

 More SF Giants History

 I've compiled a really brief look at some SF Giants' recent history here.
-If you want to learn more, take a stroll around Oracle Park either before or after a game.
+If you want to learn more, stroll around Oracle Park before or after a game.

 On the stadium's north side, you will see the Giants Hall of Fame.
-Here are just a few of the plaques here.
+Here are just a few of its plaques.

 On the south side, near McCovey Cove, you will see several plaques in the cement that showcase the SF Giants Top Awards.
 Here are just a couple of them.